chinmaymahajan/DreamsCoder-Examples/README.md

 # DreamsCoder-Examples
-This repository contains the example code for the posts on the blog www.DreamsCoder.com
+This repository contains the example code of the posts on the blog www.DreamsCoder.com